Welcome to Zarja!

 “Zarja” is Russian for dawn.
 This fits the process of psychotherapy to some extent.
 This often starts with a difficult “dark” situation and gradually evolves into hope.
 This hope may make it possible to continue with your life.

 My name is Erika Van Baelen.
 I studied Clinical and Health Psychology later in life, after a long and intense career in industry.
-I offer psychotherapy for adults, couples and families, in cases of depression, burn-out, autism spectrum disorder, AD/HD or ADD, etc. I got a Postgraduate degree on Autism from the UCLL and I am currently following the 4-year program on relation- and family therapy at the IPRR.
+I offer psychotherapy for adults, couples and families, in cases of depression, burn-out, autism spectrum disorder, AD/HD or ADD, etc. I got a Postgraduate degree on Autism from the UCLL and a Postgraduate degree on Relation-, Family- and Systems-psychotherapy at the IPRR.
 Besides my work as a clinical psychologist, I am also a consultant for companies.
-I am a member of the Belgian Federation of Psychologists, the Flemish Society of Clinical Psychologists and a board member of the Circle of Psychologists Leuven.
+I am a member of the Belgian Federation of Psychologists, the Flemish Society of Clinical Psychologists, EFT Belgium and a board member of the Circle of Psychologists Leuven.

 My specialisations as a clinical psychologist are the following: